sammdec/theme-ui-native/README.md

 ### Responsive styles

 If you are coming from using Theme UI for web applications you are probably familiar with using arrays as values to change properties responsively based on breakpoints.
-This API isn't included Theme UI Native as there is currently no concept of responsive breakpoints within the React Natuve ecosystem.
+This API isn't included Theme UI Native as there is currently no concept of responsive breakpoints within the React Native ecosystem.

 ### Body styles

-There is no ceoncept of the global styles within React Native and so this functionality is not available within Theme UI Native.
+There is no concept of the global styles within React Native and so this functionality is not available within Theme UI Native.

 ### MDX content